 Each quarter, the Committee holds a draw, which presents 50% of the funds raised as prizes.
 To improve your chances of winning the birdie draws you may wish to contact the Golf Academy staff!

 We are always happy to arrange special Golfing Days for members and their business associates, or as special celebrations for events such as birthdays and anniversaries.
 Such days are a wonderful way of entertaining your family, friends and colleagues in a relaxed, social atmosphere.

-We can arrange bookings from Monday to Thursday after 11:00 on the first tee and on Friday before 12:00 during the period of British Summer Time.
+We can arrange bookings from Monday to Thursday after 11:00 on the first tee and on Friday after 9:30 during the period of British Summer Time.
 A full monthly calendar of bookings will be displayed on the Club website.

 If you enjoy playing on a Friday afternoon and meeting other members and a little light competition during the Summer months, we offer a weekly nine-hole Roll-Up competition.
 All you need do is to register at the Clubhouse and you will be teamed with fellow members for a game.

 Food is available throughout the evening, which makes the event a great way to relax after a hard week.
 You’ll be able to enjoy a drink on the terrace or in the Clubhouse with good food, fine wine and excellent company to follow.

 We are proud of our GolfMark accreditation.
 This award, which is supported by Sport England and England Golf, recognises our adherence to a set of pre-defined processes and procedures particularly aimed at ensuring consistent standards for Juniors, as described in our Juniors’ Section.